 Skilled Lawyers Providing Surety And Fidelity Representation

-At Deneweth, Dugan & Parfitt, P.C., in Troy, our experienced fidelity and surety attorneys represent sureties, insurance and bond providers and their agents, and parties to all types of bond claims, such as payment and performance bonds, bid bonds, and fiduciary bonds.
+At Deneweth, Vittiglio & Sassak, P.C. in Troy, our experienced fidelity and surety attorneys represent sureties, insurance and bond providers and their agents, and parties to all types of bond claims, such as payment and performance bonds, bid bonds, and fiduciary bonds.

 Our lawyers are admitted to practice in all Michigan courts, in the federal courts for the Eastern and Western Districts of Michigan, and the Court of Federal Claims.
 In addition, we actively litigate matters in mediation and private arbitration.
 Additionally, if appropriate, we also handle appellate matters in the Michigan and federal courts.